jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

 ```
 **Q4 Task3: Highest 404 count in any hour:**
 16 is answer, the example above gives a complete answer and gives concise example.

+---
+## Task 4 Creating Dashboards for Summarizing Results

+Within Splunk, dashboards provide users with quick access to information about the data present in Splunk.
+Dashboards are often created to give a summarized overview of selected important fields and statistics of event data.
+You may want to make a dashboard that displays the number of incidents within a specified time frame, such as identifying spikes or dips in specific events.
+Similar to reports, if you navigate to the Dashboards tab in Splunk, you will see a list of default dashboards provided, as well as the one we will be using in this task: Web Logs Overview.

+The Splunk Dashboards tab with the Dashboards tab, default dashboards highlighted

+Aside from choosing an existing dashboard, you have the option to create a new one in which you must assign a title, provide an optional description, adjust the permissions, and decide whether to use Classic Dashboards or Dashboard Studio.

+Dashboard Studio is Splunk's newer dashboard builder, designed to provide users with greater customization options in exchange for a complex learning curve.
+Classic Dashboards, on the other hand, remain the most commonly encountered format and fully support all standard visualizations.
+In this room, we will cover Classic Dashboards.

+The Splunk Create New Dashboard window with the Dashboard Title, Description, Permissions, and Classic Dashboards option highlighted.

+Back in the dashboards tab, go ahead and select the Web Logs Overview dashboard.
+Currently, our dashboard has a single panel that visualizes the count of events over time from the web_logs index.
+This dashboard is helpful, but we can further enhance it by adding more visualizations to better understand the data from our web server.
+Go ahead and click Edit, then + Add Panel as highlighted in the screenshot below, so we can expand our current dashboard.

+The Web Logs Overview dashboard with the + Add Panel button highlighted.

+Perhaps, we want to build a pie chart that shows the event count for the URI field in the web_logs index, helping us visualize how many times each URI was accessed within our available events.
+In the Add Panel pop-out, choose:

+New → Pie Chart
+Set the time to All time
+Enter a Content Title
+Enter the search string
+index = web_logs | stats count by URI | sort - count
+Click Add to Dashboard
+The Splunk dashboard Add Panel window with the New, Pie Chart, Time Range, Content Title, Search String, and Add to Dashboard options highlighted as well as the created pie chart.

+Great job!
+You've officially built an informative and visually appealing dashboard in Splunk, but why stop there?
+We can add more panels to display any information we like.
+In the previous task, we looked at the /restricted.html URI field.
+Let's create a stats table for our dashboard that shows:

+status_code field
+count of events
+percent of events
+total amount of events overall
+Go ahead and click + Add Panel button as you did previously, but this time, choose New → Statistics Table.
+Next, set your Time Range to All time and enter the following query as the Search String:

+index = web_logs URI = /restricted.html
+| stats count by status_code
+| eventstats sum(count) as total
+| eval percent = round(count * 100.0 / total, 2)
+| sort - count

+The Splunk dashboard, Add Panel window, and the created statistics table.

+Answer the questions below
+Inspect the URI pie chart you built in the dashboard above.
+Which URI field value has the least amount of events present?

+/________.____

+Check
+Add another statistics table to your dashboard to view the Source_IP, URI, and status_code fields.
+How many times did 172.16.0.1 receive the status_code 200 from /payments.html?

+__